A brief guide to paying VAT & duty, the UK trade tariff and using incoterms

 Get Help & Advice from the Experts!

 To summarise, when trading overseas, it is imperative that you make sure your company complies with the relevant legislation, so it goes without saying that you should always seek expert guidance from the relevant authorities.
-This will be especially important in the light of Brexit and the impact this will have on both European and global trading markets for UK exporters.
+This will be especially important in the light of Brexit and the impact this has had on both European and global trading markets for UK exporters.

 – Use Kompass Business Data to research and find contacts in your target markets.